 Kay LaVergne Jaz

-Kay is a Seattle-based actor, improviser, and teaching artist.
+Kay is a New Mexico-based actor, improviser, and teaching artist.
 Like you she has boiled the three minute egg in two, halved America’s foreign debt on the back of a napkin, and no longer has to ask her cats “Who let the dogs out?”

 Also like you she continues to challenge and inspire her growth as an actor (and teacher) by mixing the dark arts of stage and screen by being absolutely present with Gary Austin, playing full out with Steven Anderson, through awareness of breath and seeking joy with Carol Fox Prescott, and owning her ground with David Razowsky.